ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/modify-conflict-solver.dotnet.markdown

-﻿# Operations : Server : How to Modify Conflict Solver?
+﻿# Operations : Server : How to Modify a Conflict Solver

-Conflict solver allows to set conflict resolution script per each collection or resolve conflict using latest version.
+The conflict solver allows you to set a conflict resolution script for each collection or resolve conflicts using the latest version.

-To modify solver configuration use **ModifyConflictSolverOperation**.
+To modify the solver configuration, use **ModifyConflictSolverOperation**.

 ## Syntax